 East Cleveland childhoods in the middle of last century were typified by extensive outdoor play and the ability to freely roam the countryside.
 The rural landscape of East Cleveland was a giant playground and children spent large amounts of time exploring, foraging, and roaming in the quest for the next adventure.
 As such, these children were well connected with nature and knowledgeable about the wildlife to be found throughout the region.

 We know very little about the past and in some cases the current distribution of wildlife in this landscape.
-Some creatures such as water voles, dormice and red squirrels have disappeared from the landscape, others like harvest mice are predicted to have drastically changed their distribution, and some species including deer, have arrived in the landscape relatively recently.
+Some creatures such as water voles, dormice and red squirrels have disappeared, others like harvest mice, are predicted to have drastically changed their distribution, and some species including deer, have arrived in the landscape relatively recently.
 For reptile species we have such little information that it is impossible for us to know how they are faring.

 Gathering these early memories of nature will build better understanding of past distributions of wildlife and how they link with today’s biodiversity.
 Better knowledge of past wildlife distribution will help us to plan focussed surveys to determine whether there are residual populations of rare species such as dormouse, grass snakes and water voles.

-On the pages of the website you will be able to listen to some of the memories; upload pictures and memories of your own; report a wildlife sighting to help us build information to support conservation efforts and follow project events and activities.
+On the pages of the website you will be able to listen to some of the memories; upload pictures and memories of your own; and report a wildlife sighting to help us build information to support conservation efforts.
 We hope you enjoy it!